Terry Porter: Portland Trail Blazers

 Going into the 1985 NBA draft, the Chicago Bulls, Atlanta Hawks, Golden State Warriors, and San Antonio Spurs, all looked to draft Porter.
 Most pundits, including Bob Ryan of the Boston Globe, projected him going to the Houston Rockets with the 19th pick in the draft, while Jan Hubbard of The Dallas Morning News had him going to the Detroit Pistons with the number 18 pick.
 He was considered the second-best choice at point guard, behind Sam Vincent of Michigan State.

-On June 18, 1985 the Portland Trail Blazers selected Porter with the 24th overall pick in the NBA draft.
+On June 18, 1985, the Portland Trail Blazers selected Porter with the 24th overall pick in the NBA draft.

 On February 5, 1987, Porter recorded his first career triple-double after recording 18 points, 10 rebounds and 13 assists in a 105–104 win over the visiting Los Angeles Lakers.
 A month later, Porter recorded his second career triple-double after recording 14 points, 11 rebounds and 10 assists in a losing effort against the Seattle SuperSonics.

 During the 1987–88 season, Porter averaged 10.1 assists per game, making him the only player in the Trail Blazers' franchise history to average double-digit in assists in a season.
 Porter scored a career-high 40 points to go along with six rebounds and 12 assists in a 121–116 win over the Golden State Warriors on March 18, 1988.
 On April 14, Porter recorded 25 points and a career-high 19 assists in a 128–123 road win against the Utah Jazz.

+On May 2, 1995, Porter recorded his 5,318 and 5,319 assist as a Portland Trail Blazers player.
+During the game, Trail Blazers' starter Rod Strickland recorded 10 assists in game 3 loss against Phoenix Suns.

 During his decade-long tenure in Portland, Porter went to the NBA Finals twice, in 1990 and 1992.
 Porter played in the NBA All-Star Game in 1991 and 1993 and was the recipient of the J. Walter Kennedy Citizenship Award in 1993.
 As of 2010, Porter was the Trail Blazers' all-time assists leader, with 5,319.